SketchTurnerrr/Most-Depricated/README.md

-This is a refactoring of the Bridge Church website
+This is a refactoring branch of the Bridge Church website